bioinf-internship-2020-team-varcall/bioinf-practice-2020-variant-caller/Design/Sam_File_Handler.md

 * SamHandler must return correct reads number with one file
 * SamHandler must return correct reads number with multiple files
 * SamHandler must fail if invalid or empty file provided
-* SamHandler must fail if empty paths list provided
 * SamHandler must fail if file contains only one read
-* SamHandler must fail if provided file does not exist
-* SamHandler must fail if one provided file is not SAM format
-* SamHandler must fail if one of provided files is not SAM format
-* SamHandler must fail if two or more paths to SAM files matches
 * SamHandler must fail if read occurs several times

 ## Интеграционные тесты